Home > DTI Ratio Explained

 Housing costs / Gross monthly income

-Includes only the proposed mortgage payment: principal, interest, property taxes, homeowner insurance, PMI/MIP, and HOA fees.
-Most lenders cap this at 28% for conventional loans.
+Includes only the proposed mortgage payment: principal, interest, property taxes, homeowner insurance, PMI / MIP, and HOA fees.
+Conventional lenders cap at 28%; FHA Handbook 4000.1 Section II.A.5.a.iii allows 31%.

 Back-End DTI